 Impacts and Successes

-An estimated 11.6 million Ohioans are living in poverty.
-Obesity, poor nutrition, and physical inactivity disproportionately affect minority and low income citizens.
+An estimated 13% of Ohioans are living in poverty.
+Obesity, poor nutrition, and physical inactivity disproportionately affect low income people.
 EFNEP works to combat these growing numbers.

 - 85% improved their food resource management skills